 (CNSNews.com) - The video described in a civil suit as "smoking gun" evidence that Sen. Hillary Clinton (D-N.Y.) committed felonies became available on the Internet Friday.

-and leading Democratic presidential contender is heard speaking in 2000 with Hollywood mogul Peter Paul, comic book icon Stan Lee, and director Aaron Tonkin about a massive fundraising event for her 2000 Senate race.
+On the tape the former first lady and leading Democratic presidential contender is heard speaking in 2000 with Hollywood mogul Peter Paul, comic book icon Stan Lee, and director Aaron Tonkin about a massive fundraising event for her 2000 Senate race.
 Paul spent about $2 million of his own money to produce the event but later had a fallout with the Clintons.

 If she helped to plan the event, it could legally constitute a direct hard money donation to Clinton's Senate campaign, rather than to her joint fundraising committee called New York Senate 2000.
 If that is the case, the donation from Paul would be 10 times the legal limit of $2,000.
-Knowingly soliciting a contribution of $25,000 or more is a felony punishable by up to five years in prison
+Knowingly soliciting a contribution of $25,000 or more is a felony punishable by up to five years in prison.

 The conversation appears to show Clinton actively helping to plan the event.
 The suit alleges that she violated federal campaign finance laws by directly soliciting a contribution from Paul.